Durham, North Carolina: Public transit

-GoTriangle offers scheduled, fixed-route regional and commuter bus service between Raleigh and the region's other principal cities of Durham, Cary and Chapel Hill, as well as to and from the Raleigh-Durham International Airport, Research Triangle Park and several of the region's larger suburban communities.
+GoTriangle offers scheduled, fixed-route regional and commuter bus service between Durham and the region's other principal cities of Raleigh, Cary and Chapel Hill, as well as to and from the Raleigh–Durham International Airport, Research Triangle Park and several of the region's larger suburban communities.
 GoTriangle also coordinates an extensive vanpool and rideshare program that serves the region's larger employers and commute destinations.

+National bus service is provided by Greyhound and Megabus at the Durham Station Transportation Center since its opening in 2009.

+Duke University maintains its own transit system, Duke Transit, which operates more than 30 buses on seven routes throughout the campus and health system.

 From 1995, the cornerstone of GoTriangle's long-term plan was a 28 mi rail corridor from northeast Raleigh, through downtown Raleigh, Cary, and Research Triangle Park, to Durham using DMU technology.
 There were proposals to extend this corridor 7 mi to Chapel Hill with light rail technology.
 However, in 2006 Triangle Transit deferred implementation indefinitely when the Federal Transit Administration declined to fund the program.
-Government agencies throughout the Raleigh-Durham metropolitan area have struggled with determining the best means of providing fixed-rail transit service for the region.
+Government agencies throughout the Raleigh–Durham metropolitan area have struggled to determine the best means of providing fixed-rail transit service for the region.
+The project was cancelled 2019 with costs more than $157 million.

 The region's two metropolitan planning organizations appointed a group of local citizens in 2007 to reexamine options for future transit development in light of Triangle Transit's problems.
 The Special Transit Advisory Commission (STAC) retained many of the provisions of Triangle Transit's original plan, but recommended adding new bus services and raising additional revenues by adding a new local half-cent sales tax to fund the project.

-Duke University also maintains its own transit system, Duke Transit operates more than 30 buses with routes throughout the campus and health system.
-Duke campus buses and vans have alternate schedules or do not operate during breaks and holidays.
+Transportation safety

-In an effort to create safer roadways for vehicles, bicyclists, and pedestrians, drivers can enroll in Durham's Pace Car Program and agree to drive the speed limit, stop at all stop signs, stop at all red lights, and stop to let pedestrians cross the street.
+To help create safer roadways for vehicles, bicyclists, and pedestrians, drivers can enroll in Durham's Pace Car Program, agreeing to drive the speed limit, stop at all stop signs, stop at all red lights, and stop to let pedestrians cross the street.